thegetty/quire-docs/content/docs-v1/site-deploy.md

 GitHub enables you to not only host your project code, but you can also use it to host a live version of your site.
 Learn more on the [GitHub Pages](https://pages.github.com/) website.

+{{< q-class "box warn" >}}
+- While the below instructions work as of December 2023, we have found that there are occasionally glitches.
+If you encounter any issues following the instructions below, please post about it on our [community forum](https://github.com/thegetty/quire/discussions) so we can provide assistance and improve our documentation.
+{{< /q-class >}}

 ### Publish Your Project with Github Pages

 1. First, if you haven't already, follow the steps to host your project's code on GitHub in the [*GitHub*](/docs-v1/github) section of our documentation to create a repository for your project.